 Book now: Holyrood 9a

-What: Inspired by flavours of the Levant, this relaxed George Street restaurant has a surprisingly affordable menu given its plum location.
+What: Inspired by the flavours of the Levant, this relaxed George Street restaurant has a surprisingly affordable menu given its plum location.
 Younger sibling to the award-winning Ox and Finch in Glasgow, Baba Edinburgh is the perfect place for groups who are happy to order a selection of plates to share.
 There are snacks, sharing dishes and grills to choose from, all fragrantly flavoured with heady herbs and spices.
-Build your own mezze platter with baba ganoush, hummus or labneh, or go for a larger plate like chuck-eye steak with grilled lettuce and chimichurri.
+Build your own mezze platter with baba ganoush, hummus or labneh, or go for larger plates like lamb adana with chilli and labneh.

 Where: 130 George Street, EH2 4JZ